For whatever it's worth: my advice on job hunting in tech

 No matter how great your LinkedIn profile is, it’s still just another LinkedIn profile.

-It’s hard to stand out when you’re the same circle avatar, on the same page, with the same colors and layout as everyone else.
+It’s hard to stand out when you’re the same circle avatar, on a page 95% the same as everyone else’s.

 A personal website is a great way to stand out.
 You can, and should, link to it from everywhere.
 Having one has served me extremely well over the years.

-You don’t have to blog, though it’s a good idea, if you’re into it at all.
-You can just write about stuff you’re working on and learning, if nothing else. (“But I don’t have anything new or unique to say,” you might argue.
-To which I might reply: “This ain’t the world’s first job advice post, but yet, here we both are.”)
+You don’t have to blog, though it’s a good idea if you’re into it at all.
+You can just write about stuff you’re working on and learning, if nothing else. (“But I don’t have anything new or unique to say,” you might argue—to which I might reply, “this ain’t the world’s first job advice post, yet here we both are.”)

-You don’t even need to have multiple pages, or a lot of content.
-One page will do, if that’s what you feel fits best.
-(This should go without saying, but: do not fill your website with AI-generated slop.
-People can smell that these days, and it most likely will backfire.)
+You don’t need a lot of content.
+Even one page will do, if that’s what you feel fits best.
+(This should go without saying, but: do not fill your website with AI-generated writing.
+It’s easy to spot and it looks terrible.)

-However big or small, though, your site absolutely should exist in some form, and it should look professional.
-After all, you’re trying to get a job coding things.
-So, step one: make the things you code look really nice.
-Nice enough somebody might want to hire you to make that kind of thing.
+Whatever the size and shape of your site, though: it should be well-made.
+After all, you’re trying to get a job coding things, so make the things you code nice enough that somebody might want to hire you to code their thing, too.

 Similarly: you need some projects to show.
 (Hint: the website itself could be one.)